 Emergence client, Charlottetown, PEI-based Somru BioScience, will receive over $4 million in federal and provincial funding to support its latest research and development project.
 You can read the original story here!

-Federal Minister of Innovation, Science and Economic Development Navdeep Bains made the announcement recently at Somru’s Charlottetown facility.
+Federal Minister of Innovation, Science and Economic Development Navdeep Bains made the announcement at Somru’s Charlottetown facility.

 Bains, who is also the minister responsible for the Atlantic Canada Opportunities Agency (ACOA), said the government understands entrepreneurs take a lot of risks and this funding model promotes government investment and supports local innovation.